 - I am involved in a group research project entitled Exploring the links between the Covid-19 pandemic and female reproductive health: a mixed methods approach with Dr. Alex Alvergne and Gabriella Kountourides.
 I am responsible for the digital ethnography and qualitative interviews portion of this project.

 - My long-term research on Afghan cultural production expands beyond the refugee community in Iran to take a more global approach, examining the affective and imaginative role Afghan diasporic communities are playing in creating (or thwarting) an elusive pan-Afghan national identity.
 I am particularly interested in how young emigre Afghans use new social media and both offline and online cultural activities to construct an Afghan national imaginary or other identities in vibrant and often heated conversations that receive little attention from the 'international community'.

-I am currently (2019-22) the Research Methods Training Convenor for SAME, and am happy to address all queries related to this.
+I am also (2019-23) the Research Methods Training Convenor for SAME, and am happy to address all queries related to this.